sql.withTransformer(t, cb)

 Sometimes you may want to embed non-SQL values into your SQL fragments and have them work automatically.
-By default we'll throw an error when we see non-SQL values, however by using "transformers" you can dictate how (and if) unknown values should be coerced to SQL.
+By default pg-sql2 throws an error when it sees non-SQL values, however by using "transformers" you can dictate how (and if) unknown values should be coerced to SQL.

 In this example, we tell the system that if it sees a number